Who to contact about travel impacted by Covid-19 >>

 Guests staying here will enjoy walks around the quiet but pretty village, journeys to nearby vineyards and restaurants or may even want to cycle and take in the spectacular scenery along the quiet roads and the `Route des Grands Cru’.
 The Route starts just south of Dijon and runs through the many charming wine villages that lie along the foot of the Cote and will not doubt be enjoyed by those who extend their time here.

-For those not wanting to venture too far however underneath the property is a huge cellar which is soon to be part of a vin-café and will be adored by wine lovers (opening 2014).
+For those not wanting to venture too far however underneath the property is a huge cellar which is soon to be part of a vin-café perfect wine lovers.

 Whether you stay for a couple of nights or a few days there is so much to do and explore and Paul and Jolanta are there with so many activities and ideas you will have to return!

-All styles differ and there is an easy access room on the ground floor with a beautiful, original fireplace and also rooms suitable for families traveling together.
+All styles differ and there is an easy access room on the ground floor with a beautiful, original fireplace and also rooms suitable for families travelling together.

 Children are welcome to come and stay at Les Deux Chevres and cots can be provided upon request.

-The Café at Les Deux Chevres has yet to open but when it does it will serve a selection of hot and cold drinks and light meals created from locally sourced organic produce wherever possible.
+The Café at Les Deux Chevres serves a selection of hot and cold drinks and light meals created from locally sourced organic produce wherever possible.
 However, there are some restaurants within walking distance of Les Deux Chevres which have some tempting menus.
 A continental breakfast is served daily.